 Get on the electoral register so you can vote in elections and referendums.

-What happens if you do not register to vote, when you can register in more than one place, how to view the electoral register, opting out of the 'open register' and when you can register anonymously
+Getting on the electoral register, what happens if you do not register to vote, registering in more than one place, how to opt out of the 'open register', registering anonymously and how to view the electoral regis…

 Contact your local council's Electoral Registration Office if you have a question about registering to vote

 Anyone can apply to vote by post.
 You don’t need to give a reason.

 Use Contracts Finder to find out about current contract opportunities with the government and its agencies